-This result has a number of useful implications and applications.
-First, by setting $g(X_i, Y_i) = X_i$ , the IV procedure produces the average of any predetermined covariate $X_i$ for lottery compliers, facilitating comparisons of compliers with other groups on observable dimensions.
-Note that since $X_i$ is unaffected by the charter treatment, both IV coefficients $\gamma_1$ and $\gamma_0$ recover the mean $X_i$ for compliers in this case, so these two parameters should be equal.
-Complier characteristics can be summarized by reporting an estimate of either parameter, or an average of the two estimates.
-It is straightforward to show that the difference between these two estimates is proportional to the difference in $X_i$ by offer status used as a balance check in Table 1.
-We can therefore think of such balance checks as equivalently checking covariate balance across treatment and control groups in the hidden complier RCT embedded in a lottery with partial compliance.
+This result has a number of useful implications.
+First, by setting $g(X_i, Y_i) = X_i$, we obtain the average of any predetermined covariate X_i for lottery compliers, facilitating comparisons of complier characteristics with those of other groups.
+Note that since X_i is unaffected by the charter treatment, coefficients γ_1 and γ_0 should be equal.
+Complier characteristics can be summarized by reporting an estimate of either parameter or an average of the two estimates.
+It is straightforward to show that the difference between these two estimates is proportional to the difference in X_i by offer status used as a balance check in Table 1.
+We can therefore think of such balance checks as checking covariate balance across treatment and control groups in the RCT for compliers induced by a lottery with partial compliance.

-Table 3 illustrates this method for the Angrist et al. (2013) Massachusetts urban charter applicant sample.
+Table 3 reports compliance-group conditional means for the Angrist et al. (2013) Massachusetts urban charter applicant sample.
 Columns (1) and (2) show the two available estimates of complier means in the untreated and treated states for a list of baseline characteristics.
-These results come from 2SLS estimation of (11) and (12) augmented with additive risk set controls; per equation (8), we can interpret the estimates as weighted averages of risk set-specific complier means.
+These results come from 2SLS estimation of (11) and (12) augmented with additive risk set controls; analogous to Eq.
+(8), the resulting estimates are weighted averages of risk set-specific complier means.
 As expected given the balance checks in Table 1, the treated and untreated complier estimates are very similar for all characteristics.
-Column (3) shows a more efficient single estimate of each complier mean, constructed by stacking the data for the two systems in (11) and (12) and conducting 2SLS estimation imposing a common coefficient $\gamma$ across equations, clustering standard errors by student.
+Column (3) shows a more efficient single estimate of each complier mean, constructed by stacking the data for the two systems